AnnaO8/kg-llm-ir/README.md

 │
 ├── utils/              # Utility functions and shared tools │
-├── .env                # Environment variables (should not be versioned)
+├── .env                # Environment variables (HERE you have to include your private OpenAI API key)
 ```

 ### Instructions how to set up the graph data base in neo4j Desktop (on your local machine)